rOpenGov/eurostat/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a period at the end of the Description field in DESCRIPTION file
+* Added Eurostat data URL in DESCRIPTION file

-* Removed mentions of API in documentation and DESCRIPTION file

-* Moved NEWS file into markdown format (NEWS.md; in .Rbuildignore)
+* Starting to use Authors@R format in DESCRIPTION

-* In general polished the package for the first release